-I have compiled some resources here that I hope are useful in thinking about Settler responsibility and the ongoing harms of Settler-Colonial structures on Turtle Island.
+I have compiled some resources here that I hope are useful in thinking about Settler responsibility and the ongoing harms of Settler-Colonial structures in so-called Canada.
 All of this material was useful to me in doing the research for my MFA.
-Wherever possible, I have provided online links to information; I think it is important to eliminate barriers to access wherever possible.
+Wherever possible, I have provided online links to information; I think it is important to eliminate barriers to information wherever possible.
 While I recognize this page still requires being able to access to the internet, at least more people in more places can use these tools if I offer them here than could otherwise.

 If you are interested, please feel free to investigate the project 40 Chains a Side as a whole.

 I have listed resources with web links first in each subject area; all links were current and active March 1 2022.
 Articles and books that follow these first listings may be accessible through local libraries or through university/college library systems.

 Truth and Reconciliation